-With regard to the 12th issue, the Meeting unanimously granted the Board of Directors with the relevant authorization in order for the latter to determine all the required dates and issues (ex-right date, determination of the entitled shareholders, commencement of payment, etc.) with regard to the execution of the above mentioned resolutions (issues 10^{th} and 11^{th}) concerning the Company's share capital increase and simultaneous decrease.
-The Board of Directors was also authorized to proceed with all the required actions in order to receive the necessary approvals from the pertinent authorities and act in appropriate manner with regard to the payment of the above amount, deriving from the share capital decrease, towards the entitled shareholders of the Company.
+With regard to the 13th issue, the Meeting unanimously granted the Board of Directors with the relevant authorization in order for the latter to determine all the required dates and issues (ex-right date, determination of the entitled shareholders, commencement of payment, etc.) with regard to the execution of the above mentioned resolutions (issues 10th and 11th) concerning the Company's equivalent share capital increase and simultaneous decrease.
+The Board of Directors was also authorized to proceed with all the appropriate actions in order to receive the necessary approvals from the pertinent authorities and act in appropriate manner with regard to the payment of the above amount, deriving from the share capital decrease, towards the entitled shareholders of the Company.